vincehacks/DevOps/README.md

 Created by Vince Chang

-- Need tools to ***configure*** and tools to ***provision*** I used AWS to host a Virtual Machine and configuring Chef.
-I created an organization on Chef.io and created cookbooks and pushed it onto Chef.io.
+- Need tools to ***configure*** and tools to ***provision*** I used AWS to host a Virtual Machine and configured Chef.
+I created an organization on Chef.io where I created and pushed cookbooks.

 #### Chef